Sugar Wood’s NSFW Waffles Are the Perfect Dessert to Satisfy Your Sweet Tooth

 The products, they’re intended to be silly and lighthearted.
 They’re not intended to be pornographic or disgusting or vulgar.
 We really want people to have a fun experience when they come in.
 So it’s not just a product, but an experience.

-The experience starts when they get to see the photo or if they get to see the mural.
-Then when they get to the cashier.
-The cashier will take their order, but make jokes.
+The experience starts when they get to see the photos or if they get to see the mural.
+Then when they get to the cashier, the cashier will take their order, but make jokes.
 They say, “What would you like today?
 We have Woodies and Kitties”.
 Then as they’re thinking, we say things like, “Whichever one you pick, we won’t tell”.
 Or somebody says, “I’ll take a Woody” and I’ve said to many people, “Oh, you’re a man after my own heart” or “Do you think you can handle it?
 It’s pretty big”.

 Then they come over here and the second employee at the sauce station will continue the show to make them laugh.
 So questions like, “How deep do you want it?”
 While they’re dipping it in the sauce.
 Things like the “P and BJ”, which is really funny.
 It’s not officially on our menu, but it’s definitely a joke that we use a lot.